BOARD OF DIRECTORS

-Amanda Feldman (Treasurer) is the Managing Director of Page 73 Productions.
-Previously has produced with En Garde Arts, The Foundry Theatre, The Play Company, and The Playwrights Realm.
+Amanda Feldman (Treasurer) is the Managing Director of Classic Stage Company.
+Previously she was the Managing Director of Page 73 productions.
+She has produced with En Garde Arts, The Foundry Theatre, The Play Company, and The Playwrights Realm.
 For five years she served as the General Manager of the Lark Play Development Center.
-Amanda founded Neighborhood Productions a company that worked with entrepreneurial theatre artists who sought to self-produce their work.
-She and was the Founding Managing Director of CollaborationTown, A Theatre Company, where she produced seven of the company’s world premieres.
+Amanda founded Neighborhood Productions, a company that worked with entrepreneurial theatre artists who sought to self-produce their work.
+She was the Founding Managing Director of CollaborationTown, A Theatre Company, where she produced seven of the company’s world premieres.
 She is a WP Theatre Producers Lab Alum and she received her B.A. in Drama from Tufts University.

 Ludovica Villar-Hauser (Secretary) is the Founder and Artistic Director of Parity Productions.
 Her credits include Off-Broadway premiere of Final Analysis by Otho Eskin at the Signature Theatre (Outstanding Direction at Midtown International Theatre Festival); the world premiere of Gregory Murphy’s The Countess, which ran for 634 performances Off-Broadway before moving to London’s West End; the Off-Broadway premiere of Leaves of Glass by English playwright Philip Ridley; As It Is In Heaven by Arlene Hutton at The Cherry Lane; Bold Girls by Rona Munro at 29th Street Rep; and the world premieres of A Dozen Perfect Moments, The Brightness of Heaven, Living Arrangements by Laura Pedersen; the world premiere of She Calls Me Firefly by Teresa Lotz at SoHo Playhouse, and, most recently, the world premiere of Charlie’s Waiting at Theaterlab by 2017 Parity Commission Winner, Mêlisa Annis.
 Villar-Hauser was the youngest woman to simultaneously produce and direct in London’s West End.
 Her Long Day’s Journey Into Night transferred after its initial run to a larger West End venue.
 She is a recipient of NYWA’s Galaxy Award, and has served on the Board of the League of Professional Theatre Women since 2009.